The following article, video and photography were provided by our partner, Chef Billy Parisi.

 Heinen’s has the most amazing variety of seafood available on a daily basis.
 Sourced from all over the world from partners who are leaders in globally responsible sourcing, you simply can’t go wrong with any of the fresh catches in their seafood case.

-To make the seafood buying experience less intimidating, check out my top five fresh fish recommendations that are sure to please at dinner time.
+To make shopping for seafood Heinen’s fresh seafood case a little less intimidating, consider sinking your teeth into the five fresh fish below.
+They are sure to please at dinner time!

 - Flavor Profile: If you’ve only ever eaten canned tuna, this tastes completely different.
 It is a very “steaky” fish with a deep red color and sweet-mild flavor.